MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/log-files.md

 Media logs
 ---------------------------

-See the	Collect and enable logging section for Windows and Mac instrutions.
+See the _Collect and enable logging_ section for Windows and Mac instructions.
 Media logs contain diagnostic data about audio, video, and screen sharing in Teams meetings.
 They are required for support cases that are linked to call-related issues.

 Media logging is turned off by default.
 To log diagnostic data for Teams meetings, users must turn on the option in the Teams client.
 Go to **Settings** > **General**, select the **Enable logging for meeting diagnostics (requires restarting Teams**) check box, restart Teams, and reproduce the issue.